dpate024/buddy-check-website/deliverables-overview.md

 </div>

 ## Problem Statement
-Despite widespread awareness of the negative impacts of excessive screen use on productivity, mental health, and sleep...
+Despite widespread awareness of the negative impacts of excessive screen use on productivity, mental health, and sleep, most people still struggle to implement lasting behavioral changes.
+The convenience and design of modern digital platforms promote habitual doomscrolling, making it difficult for individuals to break the cycle without external support or intentional intervention.

 ## Problem Characteristics
 - Impulse behavior